Skip to content

 windev Succeeded 100.0% 3d19h

-... you can create a drive for the VM:
+... please make sure that you delete your file and/or bucket.
+Then, create a drive for the VM:

 apiVersion: v1